 Most umbilical hernias are harmless, cause no pain or other symptoms and go away by themselves.
-This may take up to about five years.
-If the umbilical hernia is still present when your child is 4 or 5 years old, your child's doctor will talk with you about repairing it.
+This may take up to about 5 years.
+If your child still has an umbilical hernia at age 4 or 5, your child’s doctor will talk with you about repairing it.

 Umbilical Hernia in Children

 Umbilical hernia is very common in babies.
 About 1 in 5 babies in the United States will have an umbilical hernia.

 Umbilical Hernia at Seattle Children’s

-We see many children with umbilical hernias each year at Seattle Children’s.
-Our surgeons perform a large number of operations to correct this condition.
+We see hundreds of children with umbilical hernias each year at Seattle Children’s.
+Our surgeons perform a large number of surgeries to correct this condition.